 Membership is free and all CreditSmart® webinars are free.
 Cost to attend other webinars is $50 each.
 Membership is required to register for webinars.
 Most webinars have a short online test afterwards to get continued education hours' credit and Certificates of Completion.
-To see all posted webinars, please go to the DRN master webinar calendar.
+To see all posted webinars, please go to the DRN Shopping Cart.
 At this time, scholarships are not available.

 Free Recorded Webinar Videos

-The Single Family Housing Direct Loan Division is excited to announce four new webinar trainings which have been posted to the Forms and Resources page:
+The Single Family Housing Direct Loan Division is excited to announce four new webinar training sessions which have been posted to the Forms and Resources page: